geekgonecrazy/geekgonecrazy.github.io/content/posts/decision-fatigue-in-2020.md

 It’s super easy to look at everything happening in the world and worry about things you can’t control.

 * Covid19 - We watch as the number of reported cases climb.. people can’t agree on how it’s reported and it’s politicized.
 With so much conflicting reporting...
 We are faced with more of decision fatigue.
 What info is correct?
-* Protesting and worse Riots - same thing.. mixed reporting.
-While the topic feels like a no brainer... everyone is taking extreme views on how to solve it.
+* Protesting and Riots - same thing.. mixed reporting.
+While the initial reason for protesting feels like a no brainer... everyone is taking extreme views on how to solve it.
 We see a lot of reports on who is doing what... and here we are stuck with making sense of everything.
 * Social Media chaos and unrest - a longer topic.. but everyone seems to be looking for a cause.
 They just pick a side in a fight with little to no research and shame anyone with an opposing view.
+You don’t have to scroll far in your feed to see someone post something political.. then in the comments you see anyone that opposes the view point or even question it.. dog piled on.
 Peaceful debating is long gone.
 * Deaths - as if it’s not a hard enough year.. people still get older and still die from varying causes
 * Hurricanes - In my part of the world it’s in the middle of hurricane season.

 ## Resetting and Handling

-Reducing it doesn’t have a silver bullet.
-But one way I’m handling it on vacation is taking it easy and making as little decisions as possible.
+Reducing decision fatigue doesn’t have a silver bullet.
+But one way I’m handling it on my staycation is taking it easy and making as little decisions as possible.
 Spent the first week blasting through my honey-do-list and generally cleaning.
 Then just taking it easy, avoiding news and social media(except Hurricane Laura updates).

 But long term: